Sneek: Living

-Sneek has around 14,000 houses.
+Sneek has around 17,143 houses.
 Half of those houses are rental houses.
 There are new projects in different neighbourhoods.

 Extra Information

 In 1519–1520, the Frisian warlord and freedom fighter Pier Gerlofs Donia spent his last days in Sneek.
 Donia died peacefully in bed at Grootzand (Sneek) 12 on 18 October 1520.
 Pier is buried in Sneek in the 15th-century Groote Kerk (also called the Martinikerk).
 His tomb is located on the north side of the church.

-This quaint little city has a shopping center that is walker and biker friendly.
+The city has a shopping center that is walker- and biker-friendly.
 There are high-end clothing stores, restaurants, bars, music stores, cafes, coffee shops, and an old-fashioned candy store.

+George Simenon's 1937 novel L'assassin, about a doctor who murders his wife and her lover, is set in Sneek.